boxboat/dockhand-secrets-operator/README.md

 The operator supports auto rolling updates for `Deployments`, `StatefulSets` and `DaemonSets` through the use of a single `label` added to the metadata of those items.
 The operator accomplishes this by injecting an annotation with the checksum of the `Secrets` referenced in those manifests and will update that checksum annotation automatically when the secret changes.

-The operator installation deploys the CRDs, the operator and a mutating webhook controller to provide auto updates for types mentioned above.
+The operator installation deploys the CRDs, the controller and a mutating webhook to provide auto updates for types mentioned above.

 # ⚠️ Development Note
 Please be aware that until `0.1.0` is released, some changes may occur to the structure of the CRDs.